cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 In the remainder of this guide,
 ``<project>`` and ``<package>`` are used to refer to the project and package names, respectively.
+By default, their only difference is that the project name uses hyphens (*snake case*), whereas the package name uses underscores (*kebab case*).

 Project overview